 At the same time, because Localization of UNSCR 1325 is a bottom-up and people-based strategy, it ensures that the implementation of WPS is context-specific and addresses the real needs of women on the ground.
 This leads to tangible results.

-For example, in Uganda, during Localization, women shared the constraints they face in reporting gender-based violence with the police officers who attended the workshop.
+In Uganda, during Localization, women shared the constraints they face in reporting gender-based violence with the police officers who attended the workshop.
 After the workshop, the police officers worked with the local women to establish a gender-based violence desk and liaison in the police stations.
 This bridged the gap between the police and community and increased the confidence to report cases of gender-based violence.
 As a result, the number of reported cases increased 6 times – from 435 in 2014, to more than 2,500 each year since Localization took place.

 Women are the peacemakers!

 In some parts of the Northern Philippines – a region that has been ravaged by tribal conflicts for decades – conflicts, domestic disputes and other issues are handled by traditional elder councils.
 In the province of Kalinga, such an elder council is called Bodong.

 For centuries, only men were part of the Bodong council.
 As a result, women did not feel comfortable voicing their problems to the local council, including during cases of domestic violence.